ericoporto/ags-manual-wiki/Region.md

 For the meaning of all the parameters, see [`SetAmbientTint`](Globalfunctions_General#setambienttint).

-**NOTE**: The tint will be reset when the player leaves the room, so you need to use it in Player Enters Room if you want a permanent change.
+**NOTE:** The tint will be reset when the player leaves the room, so you need to use it in Player Enters Room if you want a permanent change.

 **NOTE:** This function only works in hi-color games.

-**NOTE**: To remove the region tint, set the LightLevel property to 0.
+**NOTE:** To remove the region tint, set the LightLevel property to 0.

 Example: